SeA Bank is a banking institution that provides various services.

 Seed Round in 2022

-Farmerline is an AgriTech startup focused on enhancing the livelihoods of smallholder farmers by providing them with essential information access, record-keeping services, and communication tools.
-The company connects farmers with agricultural businesses, government extensions, and educational programs through SMS and voice-based systems.
-This enables farmers to access vital agricultural information and advisory services, fostering an entrepreneurial approach to farming.
-Farmerline offers a range of services including input financing through organized groups, climate-smart farming education, logistics support, and access to quality fertilizers and seeds.
-Additionally, input dealers and traders utilize Farmerline's communication channels to engage more effectively with farmers, while farmers invest in information packages and services that can help increase their crop yields and expand their trade networks.
+Farmerline is an AgriTech startup focused on enhancing the livelihoods of smallholder farmers by providing access to vital information, record-keeping services, and communication tools.
+The company connects farmers with agricultural businesses, government extensions, and education programs through SMS and voice-based systems, thereby enabling them to become empowered entrepreneurs.
+Farmerline offers a range of services, including input financing through organized groups, climate-smart farming education, logistics support, and access to high-quality fertilizers and seeds.
+Farmers can subscribe to information packages and services that enhance their farming practices and productivity.
+Additionally, the company facilitates communication channels for input dealers and traders, improving market access and trade opportunities for farmers, ultimately helping to increase crop yields and expand their reach in international markets.

 Venture Round in 2021

-REGMIFA is a private debt investment firm for micro, small, and medium-sized enterprises.
-They offer technical assistance in the areas of governance, business planning, risk management, internal control, product development, human resources, finance and accounting, marketing and customer relationship management, institutional development and transformation, management information systems, and others.
+REGMIFA is a private debt investment firm focused on micro, small, and medium-sized enterprises.
+It provides technical assistance in areas such as governance, business planning, risk management, and marketing.

 Lendingkart